Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - You just add an other table that keeps the instruction order![[Screenshot_20251113_003721.png]]

 ##### Static Single Assignment
 A popular format for optimizing compiler.
-All assignments in SS are to variables with a distinct name.
+All assignments in SSA are to variables with a distinct name.